 Factors that lead to extinction are:

-Common factors that leads to extinction are:
+Common factors that lead to extinction are:

 “Conservation of any endangered species must begin with stringent efforts to protect its natural habitat by the enforcement of rigid legislation against human encroachment into parks and other game sanctuaries.”- Dian Fossey

-National Endangered Species Day: Celebrations
+Endangered Species Day: Celebrations

-- Attend Endangered Species Day event.
+- Attend the Endangered Species Day event.

-- Update your facebook cover photo.
+- Update your Facebook cover photo.

 - Share Wildlife message or story about Endangered Species Day with your friends and family.

 - Help children people learn about Biodiversity and Conservation.